pypa/packaging/docs/tags.rst

     The specific tags are those returned by :func:`generic_tags`, but with *interpreter* inferred for the current system if not provided.

     :param str interpreter: The name of the interpreter.
-Defaults the current PyPy interpreter.
+Defaults to the current PyPy interpreter.
     :param Iterable abis: Iterable of compatible ABIs.
 Defaults to the ABIs compatible with the current system.